Greg Bajek

-Greg Bajek (born May 29, 1968) is a retired American soccer player, coach and team owner who played professionally in the American Professional Soccer League and owned a franchise in the USL Premier Development League.
+Greg Bajek (born May 29, 1968) is an American retired soccer player, coach and team owner who played professionally in the American Professional Soccer League and owned a franchise in the USL Premier Development League.

 Bajek grew up in Clifton, New Jersey and graduated from Clifton High School.
-He attended Kean College, playing on the men’s soccer team from 1988 to 1990.
+He attended Kean College, playing on the men's soccer team from 1988 to 1990.
 He was a 1988 NCAA Division III First Team All American.

 In July 1991, Bajek turned professional when he signed with the Penn-Jersey Spirit of the American Professional Soccer League.
 In 1992, he moved to Poland where he played for Stal Stalowa Wola.
 On March 3, 1994, Bajek signed with the North Jersey Imperials of the USISL.
 In 1995 and 1996, the Imperials played in the USISL Pro League.
 In 1996, Bajek joined the Central Jersey Riptide of the USISL Pro League.
 In 1998 and 1999, the team moved down to the USISL D-3 Pro League.
 In 2000, he played for the New Brunswick Brigade.
 In 2001, Bajek became the owner and coach of the Jersey Falcons.
 From 2002 to 2004, he played for the Falcons.
 In 2003, he again became the head coach.
 When the team collapsed in 2005, Bajek finished his career with the Western Mass Pioneers.